jackyzha0/jackyzha0.github.io/content/thoughts/Gall's law.md

 - seed
 ---

+> “One day I will find the right words, and they will be simple.” ― **Jack Kerouac, The Dharma Bums**

 ## Gall's Law
 A rule of thumb for [complexity](thoughts/complexity.md) system design: simple alphabets produce complex behaviors, complex alphabets produce stupid behaviors